KCCG/shell-genomics/_episodes/04-redirection.md

 ~~~
 {: .bash}

 More interestingly, you can also create your **own** variables.
-The basic format is `*variable_name*=*value*`, as shown in the examples below.
+The basic format is `variable_name=value`, as shown in the examples below.
 Note that there is **no** `$` in front of the name when you **define** a variable and there is no space on either side of the `=` sign.
 Also,
 there are no spaces inside the variable name.
-If you need to use spaces in a value, enclose the whole value in quotes `"`.
+If you need to use spaces in a value, enclose the whole value in quotes (`"` or `'`).
 Although it is conventional to use ALL CAPS to define **environment** variables, user-defined variable names can be upper or lower case,
 or any mix of both.
 Variable names are case-sensitive though, so make sure that you match the case used when the variable was defined.